Zero-Tang/NoirVisor/README.md

 Namesake: NoirVisor is named after the [***Grimoire Noir***](https://nier.fandom.com/wiki/Grimoire_Noir) in NieR:Gestalt/Replicant.

 # Processor Requirement
-Intel Processors based on Intel 64 and IA-32 Architecture, with support to Intel VT-x.
-Intel EPT is prefered, but not required. \
+Intel Processors based on Intel 64 and IA-32 Architecture, with support to Intel VT-x /w EPT. \
-AMD Processors based on AMD64 Architecture, with support to AMD-V. Nested Paging is prefered, but not required. \
+AMD Processors based on AMD64 Architecture, with support to AMD-V /w NPT. \
 Other processors based on x86 architecture may be supported in future. \
 Currently, it is discovered that x86 processors produced by VIA, Zhaoxin and Hygon supports Hardware-Accelerated Virtualization Technology.
 In summary, certain facts are observed that:
 - Processors produced by Intel Corporation may support Intel VT-x.